elpaso/qgis-connect-plugin/docs/source/usage.rst

    the :guilabel:`Installed` tab you will see all core C++ plugins as well as all Python plugins (Boundless and 3rd paty) installed in your QGIS.

-After this, if previously configured by the system administrator,
+Finally, if previously configured by the system administrator,
 |connect_plugin| will install additional plugins (see :ref:`add-additional-plugins`
 section for more details about it).